 These include Robin Hood Airport in Doncaster.
 If you’re trying to track down our mythical hero, though, it won’t be among the package tourists and airliners.
 Where better place to start than in his ancestral home of Sherwood Forest?
 This was a royal hunting ground in medieval times and boasts the Major Oak.
 This massive oak tree, with a girth of about 36 feet (12 metres) and a spread of 92 feet (28 metres), is reckoned to be about 800 – or even 1,000 – years old.
 It was here, so they say, that Robin and his Merry Men would sit down to a cheery supper under the greenwood tree, quaffing ale, telling tales, slapping each other manfully on the back and gaily enjoying a jolly jape.
 Up the road used to be Robin Hood’s Larder, also known as the shambles oak, a large hollow tree where the outlaws were said to hang their venison.
 This has long gone, but the Major Oak is still just about with us, its ponderous, almost sacred, old branches propped with steel poles.
 There is actually nothing – not even a little carved cupid’s heart inscribed “Robin + Marion 4evah” – to associate the Major Oak with Robin Hood, apart from its location.
 Of course, it would have been a little smaller in Robin’s day – possibly no more than a sturdy young sapling with a twinkle in its eye.
 So if anyone’s daft enough to believe this tree is anything other than a bit of tourist propaganda, sell them an acorn in a gift-box.
 It’s still worth seeing, though.

 The tree is actually named after a local historian, Major Hayman Rooke, and has had other names in its long life, including the Queen’s Oak – presumably in reference to its majesty.
 At one time, it was a site for cockfighting.
 Now it is the chief attraction within the Sherwood Forest National Nature Reserve, allegedly receiving about half a million visitors a year who come from all over the world in search of Robin Hood.
 Nottinghamshire County Council has done a pretty good job, showcasing the forest as it might have been in past centuries, when outlaws may well have hidden amongst its trees and met in its glades.
 Now, there are waymarked walks and various initiatives to preserve wildlife.
 They have gone to a lot of trouble with a visitor centre, a suitably rustic-looking complex which includes a nice little exhibition, a couple of souvenir shops and a café.
 The shops sell items ranging from the lowest kind of tat to some reasonable gifts and interesting books.
 The café has dodgy décor and its staff seem keen to be elsewhere but, unlike Marion and Robin, at least you don’t have to hide behind a convenient bush when you need the loo.
+(Since writing this article, the Visitor Centre has received a make-over; maybe the staff have too).

 Ten minutes walk away, across a cricket pitch, is the pleasant village of Edwinstowe – named for the 7th century Saxon King of Northumbria who was buried there.
 The 12th century church of St Mary’s is traditionally where Robin and Marion were married, under the arch of the doorway.
 Mind you, I’m sure I’ve heard they tied the knot at other places too.